danainjax/bf/NOTES.md

 Build List
 -----------
 VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
-1. reader validations, facebook login that doesn't get trapped by validations?
+1. facebook login (profile_pic attribute not coming thru, commented out) , cannot log in with google after successfully logging in with facebook.
+Check error messages on reader.errors.full_messages with a binding.pry  (able to get two different accounts/but now hypothesis is failing validations)
 2. Check why profile pic is not coming thru in sessions controller facebook method.
 HTML/CSS LAYOUT
 1. How to display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)